tanikasuresh/SQL-Projects/Danny's-Diner/SQL-Code.md

   WHERE ranking = 1
 ```
 - popularity can be found by ranking the number of times an item was purchased by each customer
-- then selecting for the rows that have a ranking as one
+- then, selecting for the rows that have a ranking as one

 | customer_id | product_name | num_of_orders |
 | ----------- | ------------ | ------------- |